montsecebrian/montsecebrian.github.io/_posts/2023-05-12-Ted-Lasso-Tuckman.markdown

 layout: post
 title:  Ted Lasso and the Tuckman model for teams
 date:   2023-05-12 15:01:35 +0300
-image:  '/images/ted-lasso-2.jpg'
+image:  '/images/ted-lasso-1.jpg'
-tags:   [Project-Management, Ted-Lasso]
+tags:   [Project-Management, Leadership]
 ---

-Hi there!
-So good to be here!

-I need to start this with some housekeeping:
+Yes!
+I am going to talk about teamwork in the TV show Ted Lasso, but let's start with some housekeeping:

 1. You don’t need to have seen [Ted Lasso](https://www.imdb.com/title/tt10986410/) to understand and enjoy this text.
 2. I won’t get into [Ted Lasso](https://www.imdb.com/title/tt10986410/)'s plot details as my references will be general.
 However, if you are very, exceptionally super spoiler-phobic (I respect you), it may be appropriate that you come back after you watch the 9th episode of season 3 (aka the one that is pretty good after a kind of irregular season)